UnderXirox/ehmatthes.github.io/_posts/2016-3-8-GitHub-Pages-Non-Rubyist.md

     hello_worlds$ git add .
     hello_worlds$ git commit -am "Added .gitignore, set up github-pages."

-Adding more pages
+Building additional pages
 ---

-With jekyll serving our pages locally, we can build out the rest of the pages and then push them live.
+With Jekyll serving our pages locally, we can build out the rest of the pages and then push them live.
 To match our project's directory structure we'll make three directories.
 Let's start with the *python* directory:

     hello_worlds$ mkdir python